NordFA: Forced alignment for Nordic languages

 What languages does it segment?

 This edition includes Swedish (SweFA) and Danish (DanFA).
-Norwegian is not part of this release but is planned for the future.
+Norwegian is not yet part of the suite, but is planned for the future.

 Sounds great, but is anyone else using it?